Comings and goings: Milwaukee PBS hires CMO, Sesame Workshop appoints managing director …

 Kravinsky

-Nina Kravinsky was hired as news director of the Mexico City bureau operated by Phoenix-based KJZZ.
+Nina Kravinsky was hired as senior field correspondent for the news bureau operated by Phoenix-based KJZZ and its Fronteras Desk in Hermosillo, the capital city of the Mexican state Sonora.
 Kravinsky most recently worked at NPR as a producer on Morning Edition.
 Earlier in her career, she was an assistant news director for WORT in Madison, Wis., and a Here & Now production assistant for PBS Wisconsin.
-The Mexico City bureau is part of the Fronteras Desk, a formerly CPB-funded journalism collaboration.
-KJZZ has reopened the bureau, which closed in 2021 due to financial challenges.
+KJZZ operates the bureau through a partnership with Universidad Tecnológica de Hermosillo.

 Fellowships